Skip to Content

 Several communities are considering or have begun updating their comprehensive plans to meet the Statutory requirement that comprehensive plans be updated at least every 10 years (Section 66.1001(2)(i) of the Statutes).
 Several plan updates have recently been completed or are underway by the Commission, including:

-Although the Commission lacks the resources to prepare comprehensive plan updates for all the nearly 150 local governments in the Region, we can still be of assistance to any community preparing a plan update.
+Although the Commission lacks the resources to prepare comprehensive plan updates for all the nearly 150 local governments in the Region, we can be of assistance to any community preparing a plan update.
 Staff will provide available data to communities on request, and will also provide comments on draft plans, plan elements, or other plan materials on request.
-We also maintain a list of planning consultants that may be available to assist individual communities with plan updates.

 A community’s existing comprehensive plan may already include guidance on the timing and process for updating the plan and should be reviewed to help determine the scope of the plan update.
 A county or local government that has made periodic amendments to its plan may also want to consider, with its attorney, whether those periodic amendments could meet the plan update requirement of Section 66.1001(2)(i).